rust-lang/rfcs/text/0000-async-stream.md

 before they can be added.

-Moreover, it is not clear yet how to make traits that contain async functions be `dyn` safe, and it is imporant to be able to pass around `dyn Stream` values without the need to monomorphize the functions that work with them.
+Moreover, it is not clear yet how to make traits that contain async functions be `dyn` safe, and it is important to be able to pass around `dyn Stream` values without the need to monomorphize the functions that work with them.